 - Surviving the Holidays – A few more tips, plus an allergy-free stuffing recipe

-If you’re looking for something to serve then try out this recipe for Cranberry Quick Bread from the Food Allergy Network:
+Looking for an allergy safe holiday food to serve?
+Try out this recipe for Cranberry Quick Bread from FARE:

 1 cup light brown sugar, firmly packed